usds/website/_people/0103_steve-albers.md

 **What inspired you to join USDS?**

 Originally I was interested in USDS for personal reasons: the projects are high-impact, and working at USDS was a chance to grow professionally.
-But in the end it was the chance to make a difference in people's lives that sold me on the job.
+But in the end it was the chance to make a difference in people’s lives that sold me on the job.

 **What’s your career story?**